VINTSPECT/FacebookCleanExperience/README.md

 1. Open the Facebook page in your browser.
 2. Look for the broom icon in the top-right corner of Facebook.
 Click the icon to open the script page.
 3. Click “Import.”
 Locate the .json file you downloaded earlier and click “Open.”
-4. Refresh your Facebook page.
+4. Don't forget to click "Save".
+Refresh your Facebook page.
 Sponsored ads should no longer appear on your Facebook homepage.

 C. Important notes: